dlqudwns/RepBM/README.md

-# Representation Balancing MDPs for Off-Policy Policy Evaluation
+# Representation Balancing MDPs for Off-Policy Policy Evaluation (Modified for continuous domains)

 This repository contains an implementation of the representation balancing MDP (RepBM) OPPE estimator in paper [Representation Balancing MDPs for Off-Policy Policy Evaluation](https://arxiv.org/abs/1805.09044).